 Distance 11 km (6,7 miles) – Whole Day (Easy / Moderate)

-Day 13: Enjoy stunning views of Hermanus, the Fernkloof Mountains and Walker Bay from Hoy’s koppie and the Elephant path.
-Walk various trails in the Fernkloof Nature Reserve, which covers 1800 ha in the Kleinrivier Mountains above Hermanus.
+Day 14: Enjoy stunning views of Hermanus, the Fernkloof Mountains and Walker Bay from Hoy’s koppie and the Elephant path.
+Guided walk in the Fernkloof Nature Reserve, which covers 1800 ha in the Kleinrivier Mountains above Hermanus.
 It protects coastal fynbos and a small patch of evergreen forest.
 In Fernkloof 1474 plant species have thus far been collected and identified.
 It falls in the Cape Floristic region home to the greatest non-tropical concentration of higher plant species in the world.
 You will have magnificent and unequalled views of Walker Bay and Maanskynbaai

 Distance 10 -25 km (4 -7 hours) (Moderate) (Different options available in the Fernkloof Nature Reserve)

 Day 15: One of Hermanus’s main attractions is its beautiful coastline.
 During the day you will have beautiful views of the coastline from the mountain and will end the day near the sea, in the Voëlklip area of Hermanus.